MDEGroup/HybridRec/tools/CNBN/README.md

 This folder contains the source code of the tool structured as follows:
 ```
-MNBN
+CNBN
     .
-    |--- MavenMain.py   It is used to run the tools
+    |--- main.py         It is used to run the ten folder evaluation
     |
-    |--- model.py     This file performs the training and testing phases.
-It also produces the needed files to compute the metrics presented in the paper
+    |--- model.py        It contains the implementation of the MNBN/CNBN models
     |
-    |--- utilites.py   	It contains all functions that have been used to run the tool
+    |--- metrics.py      It contains all utilites that have been used to compute the metrics
     |
+    |--- guessLang.py    This is the external module to predict the programming language of a repository
+    |
+    |--- lang_file.txt   This file contains the language for each repository computed by guessLang module
+    |
-    |--- lib_tags.csv   This file is used for evaluation purposes
+    |--- topics_134.txt  This file contains the featured topics considered in the evaluation

 ```